-A November gardening calendar really highlights the differences in regional gardens.
+November gardening chores really highlight the differences in regional gardens.
 For many, there is no November garden to speak of.
 Others can't wait for the cool days and slower pace of fall vegetable gardening.
-But even if your garden is already covered in snow, there are still garden tasks calling.
-Unfortunately, insect pests are much hardier than their tiny size would suggest.
+But even if your garden is already covered in snow, there are still garden tasks calling: last minnute bulbs to plant, leaves that should not go to waste, roses that need some TLC and, unfortunately, insect pests are much hardier than their tiny size would suggest.

 Take a look at what you should be doing in your November garden and try to schedule a little time outdoors before the holidays claim you.

-- Rake leaves and make a leaf mold or compost
+- Rake leaves and make leaf mold or compost

 - Clean, sharpen, and oil garden tools.